malmgrenola/bowling-alley/README.md

 As specified in [User's guide for the W3C Markup Validator](https://dev.w3.org/validator/htdocs/docs/users.html) calls can be made to the validator.
 This site validator test are specified below in this section.

-Amazon Devie Farm is used for devie testing
+Amazon Device Farm is used for device testing
-Selected devices is tageted:
+Selected devices is targeted:

 - Samsung Galaxy A40 (OS 9.0)
 - Samsung Galaxy S9 (OS 8.0.0)